idearibosome/multimodal-activity-recorder/README.md

 ## License

-LGPLv3 with additional regulations.
+It is licensed under LGPLv3 with additional regulations.
 Please refer to the LICENSE file for more information.

 ## Acknowledgement